tonymccrae-ee/sole-trader-identification-frontend/README.md

 optServiceName will default to `Entity Validation Service` if the field is not provided.

+The enableSautrCheck field allows the calling service to decide whether to ask the user to provide an SAUTR that will be verified.
+By default "enableSautrCheck" will be false.

 All other fields must be provided.

 ```